 The credit limits are determined to ensure a sufficient level of collateral after a detailed analysis of the assets pledged as collateral.
 These commitment limits are reviewed at least once per year.
 Breaches in credit limits and/or collateral deficiencies are automatically detected daily and corrective measures are taken to rectify them as soon as possible.
-Credit Risk Operations reports all cases of unresolved breaches weekly to the Group Head of Credit and Financial Institutions and to the local Credit Committee.
+Credit Risk Management reports all cases of unresolved breaches weekly to the local Credit Committee, the Pictet Wealth Management Credit and Group Credit Risk Management.